bibleexchange/courses/song-of-solomon-study/001/001/sos-001-introduction-to-the-song-of-solomon.md

 Is the Church and the Bride the same thing?
 Is there a difference between the Church and the Bride?
 What is the difference?

 The Church is the Body of Christ and the Bride is only a part of that Body.
-The Bride is a fragment of the Church, like the rib that was taken out of Adam’s side).
+The Bride is a fragment of the Church, like the rib that was taken out of Adam&apos;s side).
 The Bride will be taken out of the great Body of the Church. <a href="/bible/search?q=Acts 15:14" target="_BLANK">Acts 15:14</a>; <a href="/bible/search?q=Genesis 5:24" target="_BLANK">Genesis 5:24</a>; <a href="/bible/search?q=Luke 12:35-38" target="_BLANK">Luke 12:35-38</a>; <a href="/bible/search?q=1 Thessalonians 3:13" target="_BLANK">1 Thessalonians 3:13</a>; <a href="/bible/search?q=Matthew 25:1-13" target="_BLANK">Matthew 25:1-13</a>; <a href="/bible/search?q=Revelation 19:9" target="_BLANK">Revelation 19:9</a>

 > Genesis 2:22 And the rib, which the LORD God had taken from man, made he a woman, and brought her unto the man.